-- [a] engage in "disruptive student behavior" that does not result in suspension or expulsion three times during the school year; or - [b] engage in disruptive student behavior that results in suspension or expulsion once during the school year.
+- [a] engages in "disruptive student behavior" that does not result in suspension or expulsion three times during the school year; or - [b] engages in disruptive student behavior that results in suspension or expulsion once during the school year.

-6.2.2 Contents of Notice.
-A notice of disruptive student behavior will:
+6.2.23 Contents of Notice. ~~The~~A notice of disruptive student behavior will: